 "Whatever else he is, he's always been good about calling in when he's feeling too under the weather to come to work."

 That decided the matter for Hisoka.
 "I'm going to go check on him, then," he said, reaching for his coat.
-Tatsumi voiced no objection.
-His expression told Hisoka he was just as concerned about his old partner as the boy was.
+Tatsumi voiced no objection to that.
+His expression told Hisoka he was just as concerned about his old partner as Hisoka was—just as it had when their gazes met across the office the day before.
 It made Hisoka wonder if Tatsumi knew something he didn't.

-He arrived at the apartment to find it dark and quiet, an air hovering about it like a place that has been unoccupied for some time.
+He arrived at the apartment to find it dark and quiet, an air to it like that of a place that has sat unoccupied for some time.
 Tsuzuki was not there, nor were there any of the usual signs that he would soon be back.
-No half-read books lying open on the coffee table, no empty glasses near the couch or dishes in the sink, nor any of the hastily removed and forgotten ties that sometimes draped the back of the armchair.
+No half-read books lying open on the coffee table, no empty glasses near the couch or dishes in the sink, nor any of the hastily removed and forgotten ties that sometimes draped the back of a chair.
 Put simply, it seemed Tsuzuki had just up and left.

-It was several minutes before Hisoka could shake himself out of his incredulous stare and call up Tatsumi to tell him what he had found.
-"It's probably nothing to worry about," the secretary told him, though by the tone of his voice, even he did not seem so sure.
-"When he was in between partners, he would disappear to Chijou or Gensoukai for days at a time."
+It was several minutes before Hisoka could shake himself out of his incredulous stare and call up Tatsumi to share what he had found.
+"It's probably nothing to worry about," Tatsumi told him, though by the tone of his voice even he did not seem so sure.
+"When he was in between partners, sometimes he would disappear to Chijou or Gensoukai for days at a time."

-Hisoka hadn't the heart to tell him how much he doubted it was anything that simple or innocent.
-He did not have it in him to say, based on nothing but his gut feeling, that he didn't think Tsuzuki was coming back any time soon.
+But Tsuzuki was not between partners, and Hisoka hadn't the heart to tell Tatsumi how much he doubted it was anything that simple or innocent.
+He did not have it in him to say, based on nothing but his gut feeling, that he didn't think Tsuzuki was planning on coming back any time soon.

 Since before he could remember, the flickering candles of the souls of the living had been a strange source of comfort to the Count whose duty it was to watch over them.
-Others might have found it macabre to say so, another sign of his eccentricity, proof he had been cooped up there alone too long, but he saw things a different way.
+Others might have found it macabre to say so, another sign of his eccentricity, but he saw things a different way.
 They were the physical manifestations of people's efforts to keep on living the best that they could.
-In the land of the dead, and particularly in his dark prison of a manor, one often needed reassurances such as that to get through the day.
+In the Land of the Dead, and particularly in his dark prison of a manor, one needed reassurances such as those every once in a while to get through the day.

-Tsuzuki had disappeared, Enma told him in private, from the other side of a reed screen.
+Tsuzuki had disappeared, Enma told him in a private session.
 In response, he had felt he had no other choice than to deploy a unit of his peacekeeping forces to find him and bring him back.
 At all costs.

 "At all costs?" the Count had echoed.
-"Don't you think that's overdoing it, your honor?
+"Don't you think that's rather unnecessary, Your Honor?
 This is Tsuzuki we're talking about."

 "Which is precisely why I must take such thorough measures."
-Enma's voice hardened, and the Count could feel him narrowing his eyes as he peered at him through the screen, if not through his soul.
+Enma's voice hardened, and the Count could all but see him narrowing his eyes as he peered at him through the screen, if not through his soul.
 "There is no audience here before which you need put up this front of ignorance.
 You know as well as I do what that man is capable of."

 The Count saw no need to confirm that aloud.

-At that, the Count gritted his teeth to restrain his outrage.
-The demon king already knew how he felt without his needing to express it.
-"No, my lord, that is not necessary.
+At that, the Count had gritted his teeth to restrain his outrage, which was not lost on the demon king.
+"No, My Lord, that is not necessary.
 It just doesn't seem fair to the child, is all."

-The Count had no desire to answer such a question himself, lest he discover something about himself in the process he could not reconcile.
-He kept his mouth shut, even though it pained him to go along with such a plan.
+The Count had no desire to answer such a question himself, lest he discover something about himself in the process from which he could not recover.
+He kept his mouth shut, even though it continued to pain him to go along with such a plan.
 That was not what he wished for Tsuzuki.
 He knew King Enma was right to take such precautions, but he could not wish them on Tsuzuki, no matter what he had done.

 "My Count?" his steward Watson's weak, rattling voice interrupted his meditations.
 "Sorry to disturb you, sir, but you have a visitor."

 The Count clenched his jaw.
 The last thing he wanted right now was to have to explain the situation to Konoe, or worse, his impertinent secretary.
-"Tell the chief I will speak to him some other time more appropriate."
+He told Watson, "Tell the chief I will speak to him some other time."

 The Count's eyes widened.
 "Kurosaki?"
 The boy had actually come here?
 That was certainly unusual, and therefore not to be ignored.

-Hisoka did not have long to wait for Watson to reappear, and this time he was accompanied by the Count of the manor, disguised as he usually was by a half-mask that rendered him invisible but for it and his gloves.
-It made Hisoka regret that he had come, but only for a moment, because it gave him the impression—however unfounded—that the Count would not take anything he had to say seriously.
+Hisoka did not have long to wait for Watson to reappear; and this time he was accompanied by the lord of the manor, disguised as he usually was by a half-mask that rendered him invisible but for that and his gloves.
+For a moment it made Hisoka regret that he had come, because it gave him the impression—however unfounded—that the Count would not take anything he had to say seriously.

-"Why is Tsuzuki being treated like a criminal?" he demanded to know before the Count could get out a word.
+"Why is Tsuzuki being treated like a criminal?" he demanded to know before the other could get out a word.
+His voice echoed in the grand main hall.
 "They're saying King Enma has issued his special forces a warrant for Tsuzuki's arrest, that he's been labeled a renegade and possible traitor."
 Hisoka clenched his fists.
 "Tsuzuki hasn't done anything wrong, so what reason would Enma have to treat him this way?
 Tell me, Count!
 What that hell is going on?"

-"Please calm yourself, Kurosaki," the Count said, but did not seem at all put off by Hisoka's rudeness.
+"Please calm yourself, Kurosaki," the Count said, but did not seem at all bothered by Hisoka's rudeness.
 "Where have you heard this?"

-Hisoka took a deep breath, but he did not feel it necessary to keep any detail from the Count, of all people.
+Hisoka took a deep breath; but he did not feel it necessary to hold anything back from the Count, who doubtless knew all this already.

 "It isn't as simple as that, Kurosaki.
 Be reasonable.
-King Enma bases his decision on decades of experience—"
+King Enma bases his decision on decades of experience with Tsuzuki—"

-"It's bullshit."
+"That's bullshit."
 Maybe I shouldn't have come, Hisoka began to think.
 What did I honestly think I would accomplish?
-"And I can't believe you of all people would buy it—"
+"And I can't believe you of all people would buy into it—"

-"If I seem to have 'bought' anything, Kurosaki, it's because it is what my master believes to be in the best interest of this world!
-Do you think that means I must feel the same way personally?" the Count said, putting a hand to where his breast would be.
-"I thought you knew me well enough by now not to accuse me of such an outrageous thing.
-That I would wish this upon Tsuzuki myself—"
+"If I seem to have 'bought into' anything, Kurosaki, it's because it is what my master believes to be in the best interest of this world!
+Do you think that means I must feel the same way personally?" the Count said, putting a hand indignantly to where his breast would be.
+"I thought you knew me well enough by now not to accuse me of such an outrageous thing, that I would wish this upon Tsuzuki myself—"

-Before he could say anything more, the Count grabbed him by the arm and pulled him to his chest.
+Before he could say anything more, the Count grabbed Hisoka by the arm and pulled him to his chest.

 And they hurt so bad.
-Like being run through with his own tanto's blade, except the source of this pain could not be pulled out.
+Like being run through with his own sword all over again, only the source of this pain could not be pulled out.

-The Count squeezed Hisoka tighter, and rather than try to escape, Hisoka held onto the man's body, clad—though invisible—in the warm, rich fabric of a Western suit.
-The feelings transferring straight into him forced tears from Hisoka's eyes, but he wasn't ashamed of them.
+The Count squeezed Hisoka tighter, and rather than try to escape, Hisoka found himself holding on to the man's body, clad—though invisible—in the warm, woolen fabric of a Western suit.
+The feelings transferring straight into him forced tears to Hisoka's eyes, but he didn't bother feeling ashamed about them.
 He was more confused than anything else.
 He had thought the Count's feelings toward Tsuzuki were much shallower than this, but now it seemed he had been the shallow one.
-There had simply been no way for him to know before.
+There had been no way for him to know before.

 Hisoka wiped the tears from his face with the heel of his hand.
-Now that the connection between them was broken, they didn't seem like his own.
-"I don't understand," he swallowed, "how all this could happen so fast."
+Now the two of them were no longer touching, those tears seemed to belong to someone else.
+"I don't understand . . . how all this could happen so fast."

-He shouldn't have expected a proper answer after his rude behavior initially, Hisoka knew, but the Count seemed to have already brushed it off.
-He leaned close to Hisoka so that he could murmur in his ear.
-"Then please accompany me to the garden so I can explain things better.
+He shouldn't have expected a proper answer after his rude behavior, Hisoka knew, but the Count seemed to have already brushed it off.
+He leaned close to him so that he could murmur in his ear: "Then please accompany me to the garden so I can explain things better.
 I would feel much more comfortable speaking freely there."

 "Yes, and I fear that is probably more than I should be doing.
 I should have had Watson turn you out, knowing your intentions here."